lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 04:49 PM)_

-> I’ve got no clue where they lead though.
+> I've got no clue where they lead though.

 **Bagelwrecker** _(07-Oct-18 04:49 PM)_